 Summer at the law firm is a much quieter season as top shot lawyers take a few months off for vacation.
 When your weeks are easily 80 hours, it’s evidently critical for these attorneys to take a rest from the late nights and early morning vigor.
 Taragh Bracken’s vacation choice for the year was much more adventurous than normal, as she took a sweep through the enamoring streets of Thailand.
 It seems to be all the rage nowadays, and Bracken and her family did not want to miss out on the opportunity of taking in the beauty of nature in this exotic Asian country.

-The three cities that her family visited were Bangkok, Phuket and Chiang Mai.
+The three cities for a family visit in Thailand are Bangkok, Phuket and Chiang Mai.

 What Bracken did in Bangkok